 Ready to escape and enjoy some fun in the snow in Southern California?
 Check out Big Bear.

-Mammoth Mountain is a world-famous ski destination, and few places in California get more snow than Mammoth Mountain during the winter.
+Mammoth Lakes in winter is a true wonderland!
+Mammoth is a world-famous ski destination, and few places in California get more snow than Mammoth Mountain during the winter.

 There are endless miles of cross-country skiing paths as well as great downhill runs for skilled skiers and snowboarders.